-The Phoenix housing market cooled slightly in Q3 2025.
-Home prices are flat, selling timelines have stretched, and cash buyers continue to play a major role in keeping demand steady.
+The Phoenix housing market continued cooling in early 2026.
+Home prices are slightly down year-over-year, selling timelines remain extended, and cash buyers continue to play a major role in keeping demand steady.
 Here’s what the numbers show and what they mean for local homeowners.
-From what we’re hearing on the ground, sellers are surprised by the slower pace, but values are holding.
+Sellers are adjusting to a more balanced pace, but values are holding relatively well in many neighborhoods.

-Last updated October 2025 – data from ARMLS and Redfin.
+Last updated May 2026 – data from Redfin & ARMLS data through April/May 2026

 Phoenix Neighborhoods